paul-macfarlane/picksleagues-api/backlog/archive/tasks/task-005 - Expose-endpoint-to-get-user's-leagues-with-members.md

 - Updated the `populateLeagues` private method to handle the `include=members` query parameter.
 - Added the `listByLeagueIds` method to `LeagueMembersQueryService` and `LeagueMembersRepository` to support fetching members for multiple leagues at once.
 - Added the new `GET /api/v1/users/me/leagues` route to `users.router.ts`.
+- Added unit tests for the `listLeaguesForUser` method.
+- **Remaining Work**: There is a persistent linter error in `leagues.service.test.ts` that needs to be resolved.